seantis/sedate/README.rst

 Sedate
 ======

-Date/time helper functions uused by various Seantis packages.
+Date/time helper functions used by various Seantis packages.

 There are projects like `Arrow <https://github.com/crsmithdev/arrow>`_ or `Delorean <https://github.com/crsmithdev/arrow>`_ which provide ways to work